hamster/SAINTCON/HHC/2022/assembly.md

 ![LEDs](images/IMG_3436.JPG)

-Once they are soldered, take your flush cuts and nip off the led.
+Once they are soldered, take your flush cuts and nip off the leads.
 Don't cut off the solder ball, just the lead.
 Point the board so that the leads hit the table, or otherwise block the ends from flying off and blinding children.

 Next insert the capacitors.
 Note that the two electrolytic caps (the bigger ones) have a stripe that is the negative.
 The PCB also has a white area.
 Line these two things up.